Studying at DTS

 Study Restrictions for Internationals

 Dallas is the main campus approved to enroll F-1 student visa and J-1 exchange students.
 If you are applying to come on a student F or J visa, you must study full-time and attend the Dallas campus.
-Study at the extension sites of San Antonio, Knoxville, Washington DC, Tampa, Austin, and Atlanta is strictly prohibited by immigration law.
+Study at the extension sites of San Antonio, Washington DC, Austin, and Atlanta is strictly prohibited by immigration law.
 Proof of status must be submitted to the International Student Office.
 Those who are in B-1 or B-2 status may not attend school full-time, as this would constitute a violation of their visitor visa status.
 If you are currently a non-immigrant worker residing in the U.S., you may apply to study at an extension campus only for non-degree or part-time purposes and if your study is incidental to your main purpose (your visa category) for being in the US.

 Proof would include at least the following: